 Wikihow recommends having at least 1,000 square feet of pens for a team of ten dogs.
 Each dog would also need their own shelter.
 Of course, business owners also need land for these facilities.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your dog sledding business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your dog sledding business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements

 Certain state permits and licenses may be needed to operate a dog sledding business business.
 Learn more about licensing requirements in your state by visiting SBA’s reference to state licenses and permits.

 Most businesses are required to collect sales tax on the goods or services they provide.
 To learn more about how sales tax will affect your business, read our article, Sales Tax for Small Businesses.

 - Check with your town, city or county clerk’s office